 - To show the students an example of a field (in this case an electric field).
-To emphasize that a field has a magnitude and direction at every point in space. - To develop skills with EMField needed for the rest of the course.
+To emphasize that a field has a magnitude and direction at every point in space. - To develop skills with the Electrostatics 3D simulation needed for the rest of the course.

-EMField computer program
+Electrostatics 3D computer program

 - 1. The lab instructions use the term map to describe either a measurement or a prediction of the electric field at selected points in space.
 For each point there can be only one electric field vector. - 2.
-Be sure that the students use primarily (or exclusively) the electric field vector capabilities of EM Field.
-Some other possibilities from the pull down menu such as field lines are particularly confusing for students.
+Be sure that the students primarily (or exclusively) pay attention to the electric field vector capabilities of Electrostatics 3D.
+During the course of evaluating the electric field vectors, students will be forced to confront field lines.
+Field lines can be particularly confusing for students.
 The differences between electric field lines and field vectors should be discussed thoroughly.
 (What the students see in the textbook are field lines.
 What we are emphasizing in this problem are field vectors, though they need to know the differences.)